soumyadipdas37/finescoop.github.io/source/_posts/america_has_never_felt_more_divided_or_dangerous_says_caroline_graham.md

 Federal law enforcement officers confront Black Lives Matter supporters outside the U.S. Immigration and Customs Enforcement building in Portland this week
 In Dallas, a shop owner was beaten so brutally as he tried to defend his store, he has been left with permanent brain damage.
 And the stress of the pandemic, combined with an acrimonious presidential election, is only likely to escalate the violence further.
-Lance Arnold, the police chief in Weatherford, Texas, where clashes erupted between far-Right militia and demonstrators seeking to tear down a Confederate statue, said: ‘It seems like we as a country have moved right past the discussion phase of things and now we are at the stage of conflict, being at odds, distrust and disbelief.
+Lance Arnold, the police chief in Weatherford, Texas, where clashes erupted between far-Right militia and demonstrators seeking to tear down a Confederate statue, said ‘It seems like we as a country have moved right past the discussion phase of things and now we are at the stage of conflict, being at odds, distrust and disbelief.
 This is not who we, as Americans, are.’
 Social media has poured fuel on the flames of discord.
 The 17-year-old vigilante who is alleged to have shot two men in Wisconsin was a member of an online police-support group called Blue Lives Matter.
 A new protest group called Take America Back Texas has seen membership soar to 10,000 in two months.
-One of its members is Wendi Rees, a suburban mother from Tyler, Texas, who said: ‘Our constitutional rights are being threatened.
+One of its members is Wendi Rees, a suburban mother from Tyler, Texas, who said ‘Our constitutional rights are being threatened.
 ‘So people like me, we have had enough and we are not going to sit back and let it happen any more.’
 Members are encouraged to show up at protests wearing patriotic red, white and blue clothing and wrap orange tape around their arms ‘to make it easier for the police to identify us as patriots’.
 The Trump camp has admitted the chaos is in its favour.
-Trump’s retiring special adviser and proud Trumpette Kellyanne Conway said: ‘The more chaos and anarchy and vandalism and violence reigns, the better it is for the very clear choice on who’s best on public safety and law and order.’
+Trump’s retiring special adviser and proud Trumpette Kellyanne Conway said ‘The more chaos and anarchy and vandalism and violence reigns, the better it is for the very clear choice on who’s best on public safety and law and order.’
-Trump’s retiring special adviser and proud Trumpette Kellyanne Conway said: ‘The more chaos and anarchy and vandalism and violence reigns, the better it is for the very clear choice on who’s best on public safety and law and order.’
+Trump’s retiring special adviser and proud Trumpette Kellyanne Conway said ‘The more chaos and anarchy and vandalism and violence reigns, the better it is for the very clear choice on who’s best on public safety and law and order.’
 But the President’s political rival has accused him of ‘rooting for violence’ to win votes.
 Biden, whose Democratic National Convention two weeks ago attracted an illustrious cast of speakers including former President Barack Obama and wife Michelle, claims Trump is trying to deflect attention away from his ‘appalling’ handling of the Covid-19 crisis which has already cost 180,000 American lives.
 Biden has cast the election as a choice between his promise of calm, experienced leadership and Trump’s desire to inflame an America already on the brink.